-Lemon Dijon Moules Marinières – Lemon Dijon Steamed Mussels, an incredible appetizer course or spectacular lunch.
+Lemon Dijon Moules Marinières.
+Lemon Dijon Steamed Mussels, an incredible appetizer course or spectacular lunch.
 Add some linguine for an amazing pasta version too.

-Valentine’s Day just around the corner, many folks may be choosing to celebrate the occasion this coming weekend instead of on Tuesday of next week.
+Valentine’s Day is just around the corner.
+Many folks may be choosing to celebrate the occasion this coming weekend instead of on Tuesday of next week.

-Again this year, I’ve put together a Valentine’s Day menu of three courses to serve up a dinner that will make your Valentine love you even more..and this year the menu has a couple of French twists.
+Again this year, I’ve put together a Valentine’s Day menu of three courses.
+Serve up a dinner that will make your Valentine love you even more.

-Please note that if I’m ever invited to your house for dinner, this Moules Marinières all you have to serve me and I will be quite happy indeed.
+Please note that if I’m ever invited to your house for dinner, this Moules Marinières all you have to serve me.
+I would be quite happy indeed.

 This recipe is also an ideal dinner party suggestion, either as an appetizer/starter course or as the entrée

-If you want to transform the dish into a main course, you can simply add some cooked linguine right at the end for an exceptional pasta version of this tasty meal.
-Won’t your special someone be impressed?
+Want to transform the dish into a main course?
+Simply add some cooked linguine right at the end for an exceptional pasta version of this tasty meal.

 Like this Moules Marinières recipe?

-- 2 pounds fresh mussels cleaned
+- 2 pounds fresh mussels, cleaned

 - 3 tbsp butter

-- 2 large shallots thinly sliced
+- 2 large shallots, thinly sliced

-- 3 cloves garlic chopped
+- 3 cloves garlic, chopped